Kenncobby/SQL-Server-Data-Warehouse/README.md

 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.

-🎯 This repository demostrates expertise in:
+🎯 This repository demonstrates expertise in:
 - SQL Development
 - Data Architecture
 - SQL Data Engineering